Ethorbit/nzc-docker/README.md

 `docker -v`
 `docker-compose -v`

-You can possibly use earlier versions, but they will have a different command syntax which the Makefile is not designed for.
+You can possibly use earlier versions, but if things don't work as expected - that's why.

 ## Installing
 Run `make install` and it should generate env files for you.
 Change them as needed.